Iran: US sanctions designed to derail nuclear deal

 Trump, on the campaign trail and since taking office, has frequently railed against the nuclear deal.

-Trump has long promised he would take a tough line on the country -- including his calls on the campaign trail for the US to tear up or renegotiate the deal, which he has decried as "the worst deal ever."
+Trump has long promised he would take a tough line on Iran -- including his calls on the campaign trail for the US to tear up or renegotiate the agreement, which he has decried as "the worst deal ever."

 However, he has since twice re-certified the deal, most recently in July, extending the sanctions relief granted to Iran under the agreement.
 The US must certify to Congress every 90 days that Iran is complying with the deal.

-At that time, the Trump administration coupled its certification to Congress of Iran's compliance with a blistering critique of Iran's non-nuclear activities, saying Iran is "unquestionably in default of the spirit" of the deal.
+At that time, the Trump administration coupled its certification to Congress of Iran's compliance with a blistering critique of Iran's non-nuclear activities, saying Iran was "unquestionably in default of the spirit" of the deal.

 "The secretary of state -- and the President -- intends to emphasize that Iran remains one of the most dangerous threats to the US and to regional security," a senior administration official said after the deal was re-certified.